Facts About Red Wine and the Health Benefits of Red Wine

 - Red Wine And Brain

-The compound resveratrol in redwine helps in boosting the brain function and memory.
+The compound resveratrol in red wine helps in boosting brain function and memory.

-This has been reported by a senior research scientist at the Litwin-Zucker Reasearch Center for Study of Alzheimer's disease and Memory disorders in New York.
+This has been reported by a senior research scientist at the Litwin-Zucker Research Center for Study of Alzheimer's disease and Memory disorders in New York.

 - Red Wine And Muscles

 Red wine may slow down muscle deterioration in case of muscle inactivity.

 When muscles were not used for a period of time due to accidents or immobilization, the muscle mass, strength and bone density decreased.

 This can be prevented by giving a resveratrol supplement.
 Resveratrol has been shown to preserve muscle fibre according to a French study in the Faseb Journal.